 The Pine Barrens is set to be completed in 2017.
 Distribution and public screenings will follow.

-Select preview screenings and performances with a live score by The Ruins of Friendship Orchestra will resume in September 2016.
+Select preview screenings and performances with a live score by The Ruins of Friendship Orchestra are currently being scheduled.
 Please consider subscribing to the mailing list below for updates.

 the Evolving Format